 Is there anything more quintessentially American than buying a farm, working the land and living out your days in nature?
 In our opinion, there isn’t and a lot of people share that idea since farming has become increasingly popular with youngsters from all walks of life, despite challenges some farming niches have faced due to trade issues.

-If you’re moved by the idea of starting a farm, you’re in the right place.
+If you’re moved by the idea of starting a farm or a farmer coop, you’re in the right place.
 In this post, our team breaks down simple steps that you can take to do your farm’s pre-planning, line up its important elements and eventually, start turning a profit on your venture.

 - Get Your Plan on Paper

 A lot of people that jump into farming don’t understand that running a farm is like running any other business.
 Certainly farming is hands-on and unique in that you’re growing things or managing animals.
 Still, the aim of farming is to produce goods for purchase and turn a profit each year.

 You need to understand how you’ll turn a profit by crafting a detailed business plan which will outline each step you’ll take towards making your farm successful.
 At this stage, you may have a lot more questions than answers for your business plan.

 You’ll tweak your plan as you learn more but for now, start committing what you do know to paper.

 - Talk to Mentors to Refine Your Vision